An art catalogue for seeing (and knowing) the work of Kennedy Yanko

 Kennedy Yanko: Before Words.
 Contributions by Lucy Mensah, Juana Williams, and Kennedy Yanko.
 Published by UICA and Kavi Gupta, 2019.
 Perfect bound softcover with velvet finish, 44 pages, 8.5 x 11 inches.
 Background image and exhibition text courtesy of UICA and the artist.

-Before Words is a body of metal and paint skin works by Kennedy Yanko, exhibited at the Urban Institute for Contemporary Arts (UICA), Grand Rapids, Mi., in 2019–20.
+Before Words is a body of metal and paint skin works by Kennedy Yanko, exhibited at the Urban Institute for Contemporary Arts (UICA) in 2019–20.

-The publication collects artworks in the exhibition; essays; and photos of HANNAH, Yanko’s contemporaneous exhibition at Kavi Gupta in Chicago, that further contextualize her practice.
+The publication collects artworks in the exhibition, essays, and photos of HANNAH, Yanko’s contemporaneous exhibition at Kavi Gupta in Chicago, to contextualize her practice.
 Its design subtly embraces the tactile and experiential, inviting the senses to participate in reading the artist’s work.

-Yanko’s works speak to the reader and echo through the publication design.
-The cover has a velvet finish, akin to texture of the paint skins in the work.
-The inside cover and one spread—a visual divide between sections of content—are filled with a warm clay color, similar to many of the colors in Before Words.
-These fields of color are a gesture toward abstraction and the possibilities of material.
+Yanko’s works speak to the reader through the publication design.
+The cover has a soft-touch finish, evoking the paint skins in her work.
+The inside covers and a spread dividing sections of the book are flooded with an earthy orange, similar to the artist’s own palette.
+These immersive color fields gesture toward abstraction and the possibilities latent in raw material.

-Yanko’s material juxtapositions are full of contradiction—delicate wrinkles and lines, in hard metal; abstraction made from figurative skin; scrap as fine art; paint as sculpture.
+Yanko’s juxtapositions are full of contradiction—delicate lines in hard metal; thick skins of paint; scrap as fine art; paint as sculpture.

-To match the lyricism and (in)congruities of her work, the typography features Orpheus Pro, a precise yet flowing typeface; Cardo, a classical serif; and Grotesque MT, an industrial sans serif.
+To match the lyricism and unexpected congruities in her work, the book is typeset in Orpheus Pro, a precise yet flowing typeface; Cardo, a classical serif; and Grotesque MT, an industrial sans serif.